henrietta-k/adapt-learning-wiki/Core-modules.md

 All of which accept an object containing the notify settings as the only parameter.

 #### Notify Subviews
-Additionally, the **alert**, **popup** & **prompt** Notify popup types all have the ability to accept a 'subview' to display in the popup - allowing for very custom layouts/functionality beyond the normal title/body/button display.
+Additionally, the **alert**, **popup** & **prompt** Notify types all have the ability to accept a 'subview' to display in the popup - allowing for very custom layouts/functionality beyond the normal title/body/button display.

 ```js
 var popupObject = {